 Earlier versions of the programs were created using Real Basic.
 Newer versions been developed using Java by Jordan Bull at the Lawrence Hall of Science and by Maxime Israel at the University of Massachusetts.
 They run much faster and avoid problems encountered on Windows computers with large amounts of RAM.

-We recommend using the Java versions.
+We recommend using the Java versions or the newer "Xojo" versions.

 Windows Java versions with installers (March 2015)